runrig-coop/hedgerows/index.md

 This may be where the cognitive dissonance arises between these two seemingly sympathetic movements.
 In an era of tepid U.S. politics, predicated largely on consumer protection, both have been portrayed as more or less progressive movements.
-This broad assessment, however, smoothes over their rugged political contours.
+This broad assessment, however, smooths over their rugged political contours.
 Upon closer inspection, each was internally quite diverse, containing fractious constituencies who held disparate motivations that were sometimes directly opposed to one other.
 Situated amidst the broader context of contemporary geopolitics, its even harder to ignore the diversity of ideology.
 For the technologists, we see this most evidently in the contrasts between Indymedia and the EFF.
-If the organic and local food movements correspond to one of these two fronts, it's undoubtedly the techno-liberarianism side of the schism.
+If the organic and local food movements correspond to one of these two fronts, it's undoubtedly the techno-libertarianism side of the schism.
 Virginia farmer Joel Salatin, the self-described "Christian libertarian environmentalist capitalist" and darling of the local food world back then, makes an excellent stand-in for John Perry Barlow in this regard.